syncfusion-content/javascript-docs/readme.md

 * Maximum height of the image should be 550 PX
 * Image format should be either .jpeg or .png format
 * Size of the image should not exceed  20 to 40 KB
-* If you are including the image to show an output of a code block, make sure the exact output can see the user also when he executes the same code snippet.
+* If you are including the image to show an output of a code example, make sure the exact output can see the user also when he executes the same code example.

 ### Code Blocks
 * Refer [this page](http://haisum.github.io/2014/11/07/jekyll-pygments-supported-highlighters/) for Code block syntax and supported languages.
-* Align the code snippets using following free formatters:
+* Align the code examples using following free formatters:
 	[JS](http://jsbeautifier.org/) ,
 	[HTML](http://www.freeformatter.com/html-formatter.html)
-* Remove extra lines added within the code block.
+* Remove extra lines added within the code example.
 * Make sure the given code block runs without any issues.
-* JSRender template syntax can be rendered by the following syntax :
+* JSRender template syntax can be rendered by using the following syntax :

 > \{{"{{"}} code block here {{}}}}